 If the animal is alive:

-• Tests are run M-F and the turnaround time is 3 - 6 business days.
+- Tests are run M-F and the turnaround time is 3 - 6 business days for culture and 1-2 business days for PCR.

 Additional information

-• Francisella tularensis is considered a Select Agent and any positive test result at the VDL would be sent to the Minnesota Department of Health for confirmation.
+- Francisella tularensis is considered a Select Agent and any positive culture test result at the VDL would be sent to the Minnesota Department of Health for confirmation.
+All positive results, whether culture or PCR are reported to both the Minnesota Department of Health, the Minnesota Board of Animal Health and the CDC.